On Education & the Internet:

 After all, we were all the product of the governmentally-subsidized public school system weren’t we?
 (It was a rare rank-and-file Civil Servant who was sent to private school as a child, although quite a few may have attended parochial schools.)
 We are its end product, and no one else seems to much want us.

-Why the hell else do you think there has been such a steadily growing attack on “big government” from a lot of angry, white, male, middle-aged, middle-class blowhards over the past few decades?
+Why the hell else do you think there has been such a steadily growing attack on “big government” from a lot of angry, white, male, middle-aged, middle-class and upper middle-class blowhards over the past few decades?
 (Decades, which incidentally, almost exactly correspond with the era of Affirmative Action.)
 Our jobs aren’t the ones that the blowhards want for their kids.
 Ergo, “society” doesn’t really need us.
 We can be dispensed with.
 And the sooner the better.
 (Why, how dare those upstart poor people expect to carve themselves a niche of respectable employment where they can periodically lord it over their betters!)

 Although, somehow, I don’t really see any corresponding clarion cries demanding fewer elected officials, do you?
 Those jobs are still perfectly acceptable goals for their kids, thank you very much.